Alma-PC/alma-pc.github.io/_pages/about.md

 **Hello World!**

-I am Genetics and Cancer Researcher with expertise in cancer genomics, environmental carcinogenesis, and molecular biology.
-Experienced in leading projects on mutational signatures, including bladder cancer related to arsenic exposure in Latino populations.
-Proficient in NGS, RNA-seq, CRISPR-Cas9, and genomic data analysis using tools like DRAGEN, R, and Python.
-Strong record of publications, mentoring, and driving collaborative research to advance cancer precision health and equity.
+I'm a dedicated Genetics and Cancer Researcher passionate about advancing our understanding of cancer genomics and environmental carcinogenesis.
+My work has primarily focused on uncovering mutational signatures, including impactful research on bladder cancer linked to arsenic exposure within Latino communities—a cause that hits close to my heart.

+Along the way, I've developed and refined my skills in cutting-edge techniques like NGS, RNA-seq, CRISPR-Cas9, and genomic data analysis, wielding tools like DRAGEN, R, and Python to push the boundaries of science.
+What truly drives me, though, is the opportunity to mentor the next generation of researchers and foster collaborations that help bridge the gap toward precision health and cancer equity.